18 Training Activities and Games: Best Ideas and Examples

 Slide course example

 When creating slide-based courses, there are two pitfalls you’ll want to avoid.
-The first is building courses that feel like dull presentations, which won’t engage participants.
+The first is building courses that feel like dull presentations, which will not engage participants.
 The second is spending long weeks crafting quality content.
-Luckily, tools like iSpring Suite can help you overcome both of these challenges efficiently.
+Fortunately, tools like iSpring Suite can help you overcome both of these challenges efficiently.

-It’s a super easy course creation tool that works directly in PowerPoint and allows you to create attractive slide courses from scratch in a matter of minutes.
-See an example of the kind of course you can create with no initial design or coding skills:
+It’s a super easy course creation tool that works directly in PowerPoint and allows you to create attractive slide-based courses from scratch in a matter of minutes.
+Here’s an example of the kind of course you can create – even with no initial design or coding skills:

 2. Quizzes

-Quizzes are a powerful and versatile tool in both the eLearning arsenal and during an in-person instructor-led training session.
-They can serve as a diagnostic tool to assess the initial level of employee knowledge and skills.
+Quizzes are powerful and versatile tools in both the eLearning arsenal and during an in-person instructor-led training session.
+They can serve as diagnostic tools to assess the initial level of employee knowledge and skills.
 Mid-course quizzes can help reinforce learning and keep the momentum going, while final assessments can provide a comprehensive review and measure overall knowledge retention.

 Quiz example

-iSpring Suite offers 14 types of quiz questions, including multiple-choice, super engaging drag-and-drop activities, hotspot, and sequence questions.
-Check out this demo of an interactive quiz you can create with iSpring Suite:
+iSpring Suite offers 14 types of quiz questions, including multiple-choice, super-engaging drag-and-drop, hotspot, and sequence questions.
+Check out this example of an interactive quiz you can create with iSpring Suite:

 3. Polling